• Skip to primary navigation

 • Raspberry Lambic Beer - You can swap in any fruit-flavored lambic here.

-• Vanilla Ice Cream - I liked the simplicity of vanilla, but feel free to use a flavor with fruit swirls or a fruit-flavored ice cream base.
+• Vanilla Bean Ice Cream - I liked the simplicity of a big scoop of vanilla ice cream, but feel free to use a flavor with fruit swirls or a fruit-flavored sweet creamy ice cream base.
 I suggest sticking to other berries, cherries, peaches, plums, citrus, or rhubarb flavors.
 Chocolate flecks or chocolate swirls could also be welcome, but I don’t suggest a chocolate ice cream base because it will overpower the subtle notes of the lambic.
+If you have an ice cream maker, make your own ice cream recipe to add to this classic treat!

 Beer floats come in all kinds of tasty flavor variations!
 Here are a few others worth considering: